 4. Implement a Community Forum.
 Community forum can be an essential part of the customer support self-service platform.
 It’s a place where users can leave their questions while you and other users can answer them.
 Community forums serve as hubs for organically generated FAQs content from the customers.
 Learn more

-Create Your KB Style and Formatting Standards
+Create Your Knowledge Base Style and Formatting Standards

 Start with your own brand guidelines, color schemes, fonts, formatting standards, logo usage rules, and so on.
 How about paragraph indentation, alignment, font size, style, table formatting, etc.?
 Make a note of all of this.
 You should always refer and link back to those original standards in the KB guidelines.